 - Not specialized for specific issues

-- Large, clear bells: Audible throughout the home without being disruptive
+- Large, clear-sounding bells: Audible throughout the house without being harsh

 - Handmade design